 The 16 Parts of a Scalable Business

 Every business, regardless of industry, operates on the same 16 financial drivers.
-When one or more are misaligned, growth stalls, margins compress, or cash flow tightens.
+When these drivers are intentionally aligned, businesses unlock stronger growth, healthier margins, and more predictable cash flow.

 Select your business type below to see industry-specific examples for each part